Start-Serverless/Site/web/src/content/blog/hybrid_astro_with_sst.md

 ---
-title: How to Build Static  Astro Sites with SST on AWS
+title: How to Build  Hybrid Astro Sites with SST on AWS
 authors: ["Trevor Cohen"]
-description: Learn how to build static Astro sties with SST on AWS
+description: Deploying websites and web applications to AWS can be challenging and SST helps with that.
 tags: [Astro, AWS, SST, Typescript, Web Development, Front End]
 publishDate: 2023-06-28
-image: "/src/assets/static-astro-sst.jpg"
+image: "/src/assets/hybrid_astro_site_with_sst.jpg"
-draft: false
+draft: true
 ---

+### Introduction

 ### Overview

 Being able to jump-start your web development seems to be a core focus for the AWS framework SST allowing you to quickly build and deploy various web frameworks as well as the AWS infrastructure to support them.

-In this post we are going to start with SST drop-in mode, and show how to modify for a static site.
+In this post we are going to start with SST drop-in mode, and show how to modify for a hybrid site.

 [Here is the source code ](https://github.com/Start-Serverless/AstroSST)
 ### Prerequisites